Harenkarspel

 Harenkarspel ([ˈɦaːrə(ŋ)ˌkɑrspəl]) is a former municipality in the Netherlands, in the province of North Holland and the region of West-Frisia.
 The main town of Harenkarspel was Tuitjenhorn.
-In 2013, Harenkarspel merged with Schagen and Zijpe into a new municipality, which is called Schagen.
+In 2013, Harenkarspel merged with Schagen and Zijpe into a new municipality, called Schagen.

 Population centres

-The former municipality of Harenkarspel consisted of the following villages: Dirkshorn, Eenigenburg, Groenveld, Kalverdijk, Kerkbuurt, Krabbendam, 't Rijpje, Schoorldam (partly), Sint Maarten, Stroet, Tuitjenhorn, Valkkoog, Waarland, and Warmenhuizen.
-The largest towns were Warmenhuizen and Tuitjenhorn.
-The town hall of Harenkarspel was located in Tuitjenhorn.
+The former municipality of Harenkarspel consisted of the following towns and villages: Dirkshorn, Eenigenburg, Groenveld, Kalverdijk, Kerkbuurt, Krabbendam, 't Rijpje, Schoorldam (partly), Sint Maarten, Stroet, Tuitjenhorn, Valkkoog, Waarland, and Warmenhuizen.
+Warmenhuizen and Tuitjenhorn were the largest, with the town hall of Harenkarspel located in Tuitjenhorn.

 Local government

-The municipal council of Harenkarspel consisted of 17 seats, which were divided as follows:
+The municipal council of Harenkarspel consisted of 17 seats, which at the final election in 2010 divided as follows: